-It might be helpful to see the equations as two-ways rewriting rules that can be applied in an arbitrary context.
-More precisely, assume that we have some equation of the form $l=r$, where $l,r$ have the same domain and codomain; to apply it in context, we need to identify $l$ in a larger diagram $c$, i.e., find $c_1$ and $c_2$ such that
+It might be helpful to see equations as two-ways rewriting rules that can be applied in an arbitrary context.
+More precisely, assume that we have some equation of the form $l=r$, where $l,r$ have the same type; to apply it in context, we need to identify $l$ in a larger string diagram $c$, \emph{i.e.}, find $c_1$ and $c_2$ such that